 General Success Rate Ranges

-It is challenging to provide precise success rates for Gurgaon specifically without violating constraints, but general figures for gestational surrogacy in well-established centers in India can offer context.
-Success rates vary widely based on the factors mentioned above, especially the source and age of the eggs:
+It’s hard to give exact success rates for Gurgaon, but we can provide some general figures for surrogacy in well-known centers in India.
+Success rates depend on many factors, especially the age and source of the eggs:

-• Using Donor Eggs: When embryos are created using eggs from young, healthy, screened donors, live birth rates per embryo transfer are often reported in the range of 65-70% or potentially higher, especially if PGT is used.
+- Using Donor Eggs: When healthy, young, screened donors’ eggs are used, the chance of a live birth per embryo transfer is often around 65-70% or higher, especially if genetic testing (PGT) is used.

-• Using Intended Mother’s Eggs: Success rates are highly dependent on the intended mother’s age at the time of egg retrieval.
-For women under 35, cumulative live birth rates per egg retrieval cycle might be around 45-55% or higher in some settings.
-However, these rates decline significantly for women in their late 30s and drop sharply for those over 40 (e.g., potentially below 10-20% per cycle).
+- Using the Intended Mother’s Eggs: Success rates depend a lot on the intended mother’s age when her eggs are retrieved.
+For women under 35, the chances of a live birth per egg retrieval cycle can be about 45-55% or higher.
+However, these rates decrease for women in their late 30s and drop even more for those over 40, sometimes below 10-20% per cycle.

 Managing Expectations